 Mobile app development on Bubble

-Native mobile app development is currently in beta and rolling out to all Bubble users beginning in June 2025.
-Bubble’s familiar visual no-code editor will support both web and mobile apps, eliminating the need for multiple platforms and reducing the learning curve and time needed for building.
+Native mobile app development is in public beta and available to all Bubble users.
+Bubble’s familiar visual no-code editor supports both web and mobile apps, eliminating the need for multiple platforms and reducing the learning curve and time needed for building.

 Bubble’s mobile app editor includes the ability to create React Native apps without code and adding native mobile elements, gestures, and functionality all from the Bubble editor.
 For example, you’ll be able to: